 - Monitor the provisioning process to ensure that a catalog item runs successfully.

-vRealize Automation 8.x deploys the catalog item to the infrastructure allocated in the application.
+Automation catalog items are deployed to the infrastructure allocated in the application.

 - Monitor the card status until it is successful.